eunkiyomi/eunkiyomi.github.io/_posts/2025-02-05-eunki-as-researcher.md

 My work has been presented at CSCW and in workshops at CHI and CSCW.

-I hold M.S. and B.S. in Computing from KAIST, where I also served on the Student & Minority Human Rights Committee of the Undergraduate Student Council and worked as a trained peer counselor.
+I served on the Student & Minority Human Rights Committee of the Undergraduate Student Council and worked as a trained peer counselor at KAIST.

 [^public-spheres]: Some people may realize Jürgen Habermas's theory when I say 'public spheres.'
 I think that can be a good start to share my hope of genuine and inclusive communication, but I am not an expert on his theory yet.
 Thus, please do not think of it as a rigorous use of 'public sphere,' if you are knowledgeable about that concept.
 Also, I intentionally used a plural form of 'public spheres' because I think there can be multiple forms of public spheres working well in particular contexts, which I hope to explore.